-If the matter is reported to an agency within Sussex, as with any other missing child the police should be informed.
-The police may decide to commence their own enquiries and/or investigation.
+If the matter is reported to an agency within Sussex, as with any other missing child the Police should be informed.
+The Police may decide to commence their own enquiries and/or investigation.

-Should it be necessary for the UK investigators to liaise directly with their overseas counterparts, or if there is a need to visit the country conducting the enquiries is identified, the first approach should be made through the Interpol Bureau in London.
+Should it be necessary for the UK investigators to liaise directly with their overseas counterparts, or if there is a need to visit the country conducting the enquiries is identified, the first approach should be made through the Interpol Bureau in Manchester.
 Interpol will then advise on the most appropriate approach to be made and through which channels.

-Further guidance for the police on this issue in contained within Force policy.
+Further guidance for the Police on this issue in contained within Force policy.